Calixto Cataquiz

-Calixto R. Cataquiz (December 29, 1948 – November 30, 2022) is the former mayor of San Pedro, Laguna, Philippines.
-He is also a businessman and banker, and once managed the Laguna Lake Development Authority from 2001 to 2003.
+Calixto R. Cataquiz (December 29, 1948 – November 30, 2022) was a Filipino politician who served as the former mayor of San Pedro, Laguna, Philippines.
+He was also a businessman and banker, and once managed the Laguna Lake Development Authority from 2001 to 2003.

 Early life and education

 Calixto Cataquiz was born in Manila.
 His parents were Rodolfo C. Catáquiz of Unisan, Quezon, and Rosa T. Ramírez of San Pedro, Laguna.
 His parents were the pioneers of the balút industry in San Pedro.
 Calex, as his family members and friends call him, grew up in his mother's hometown.
 He was an only child from an affluent family.

 Cataquiz had his elementary education first in San Pedro Central Elementary School (1959–1961), then he transferred to Canossa School of Santa Rosa, Laguna (1961–1965).

 He spent his high school and college days in San Beda College, Manila where he took up Bachelor of Science in commerce (management).